 This step is optional.

 a.
-Clear the Ignore row order while matching output checkbox to disable this option.
+Clear the Ignore row order while matching the output checkbox to disable this option.

 By default, this option is enabled.
-If this option is enabled, then the row order of the candidate's output is not taken into consideration when scoring.
-However, if you disable this option candidate's output should exactly match with the expected output.
+If this option is enabled, then the row order of the candidate's output is not considered when scoring.
+However, if you disable this option candidate's output should exactly match the expected output.

-Then this answer is marked correct and the candidate scores full points.
-However, if this option is enabled, then the row order is taken into consideration and the candidate gets a zero score.
+Then this answer is marked correct, and the candidate scores full points.
+However, if this option is enabled, then the row order is considered, and the candidate gets a zero score.

 10. In the Code Stub area, you can define the header and tail section for the query to be written by the Candidates.

 11. Click on the Save Question button to save the question and exit.
 Alternatively, click Save & Add another to save this question and proceed to create another one.

 The Questions you create are stored in the HackerRank Library under the “My company questions” section.
 The Question type and the associated tags are indicated below every Question title as shown below.